IXLives/100days/README.md

 # Day 1
 React Fundamentals
-Setup basic React page with index.html, App.js, Styles.css and scaffolding for prettier, eslint, and git.
+Setup basic React page with index.html (with links to some projects), App.js, Styles.css and scaffolding for prettier, eslint, and git.